open-telemetry/oteps/text/0066-separate-context-propagation.md

 propagation system itself does not need to provide an mechanism for chaining together propagators or other additional facilities.

-## Did you add a context parameter to every API call because Go has infected your brain?

-No. The concept of an explicit context is fundamental to a model where independent cross-cutting concerns share the same context propagation layer.
-How this context appears or is expressed is language specific, but it must be present in some form.

 # Prior art and alternatives

 Prior art: